bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 ## ASP.NET Core OData ##

 The idea is pretty simple.
-We'll pass the user name into
+The database only exposes views to the user.
+The Views are using a session variable to filter out or mask data for a given user, the filtering being based on attributes and permissions synced to the database.

 ## ASP.NET Core OData API ##